fastoch/Docker-Course/README.md

 ## Demo Application

-It will be a minimal 3-tier web application with:
+The application we will develop will be a minimal 3-tier web application with:
 - a React front-end
 - 2 API implementations:
   - Node.js